Developing a successful 1 on 1 meeting can be challenging. In many cases, it's not enough to just set aside a time for a 1:1 meeting.

 The employee needs to feel heard and valued.
 A good way to do this is by adding points to an agenda that reflect their priorities and areas of improvement.

-There are many ways to structure a one to one meeting, and each employee's goals and objectives will vary from position to position.
+There are many ways to structure a 1 on 1 meeting, and each employee's goals and objectives will vary from position to position.

 The one to one meetings are impacted by the remote format and the way how we can build a rapport over a video call.